pyokosmeme/FGtoAshes/TIE/TIEvβ_1.md

 **technical nuance.** in SGD, the *effective* temperature scales with both learning rate and gradient noise (batch size, data stochasticity); in the NTL framework, this yields \(T \propto \eta\) under the quadratic "valley" approximation, making learning-rate the primary temperature knob while noise sets its scale.

-this thermodynamic view connects directly to the **Platonic Representation Hypothesis**. the convergence of different models on a shared representation can be seen as different physical systems (different model architectures, different training data) all cooling down and freezing into the **same ground state**. this ground state—the Platonic representation—is the configuration that represents the lowest possible free energy for a statistical model of our world. it is the most efficient, most predictive compression of reality that these systems can find. *(for a broader survey and cross-modal evidence, see **[The Platonic Representation Hypothesis](https://arxiv.org/abs/2405.07987)**.)*
+this thermodynamic view connects directly to the **Platonic Representation Hypothesis**. the convergence of different models on a shared representation can be seen as different physical systems (different model architectures, different training data) all cooling down and freezing into the **same ground state**. this ground state—the Platonic representation—is the configuration that represents the lowest possible free energy for a statistical model of our world. it is the most efficient, most predictive compression of reality that these systems can find.

 furthermore, the paper **[Physics of Skill Learning](https://arxiv.org/abs/2501.12391)** describes a **Domino Effect** where skills are learned sequentially. this can be understood as a trajectory through the energy landscape.
 Mastering "skill A" corresponds to the system falling into a local energy minimum. the very act of being in this state changes the landscape, revealing a path to an even deeper minimum, "skill B". the domino cascade is the system hopping from one stable configuration to the next, progressively lowering its total energy.